Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Simple thyratron control circuit_

 In essence, thyratron tubes were _controlled_ versions of neon lamps built specifically for switching current to a load.
 The dot inside the circle of the schematic symbol indicates a gas fill, as opposed to the hard vacuum normally seen in other electron tube designs.
 In the circuit shown above in @fig:03018. the thyratron tube allows current through the load in one direction (note the polarity across the load resistor) when triggered by the small DC control voltage connected between grid and cathode.
-Note that the load\'s power source is AC, which provides a clue about how the thyratron turns off after its been triggered on: since AC voltage periodically passes through a condition of 0 volts between half-cycles, the current through an AC-powered load must also periodically halt.
-This brief pause of current between half-cycles gives the tube\'s gas time to cool, letting it return to its normal \"off\" state.
-Conduction may resume only if enough voltage is applied by the AC power source (some other time in the wave\'s cycle) _and_ if the DC control voltage allows it.
+Note that the load's power source is AC, which provides a clue about how the thyratron turns off after its been triggered on: since AC voltage periodically passes through a condition of 0 volts between half-cycles, the current through an AC-powered load must also periodically halt.
+This brief pause of current between half-cycles gives the tube's gas time to cool, letting it return to its normal \"off\" state.
+Conduction may resume only if enough voltage is applied by the AC power source (some other time in the wave's cycle) _and_ if the DC control voltage allows it.

 An oscilloscope display of load voltage in such a circuit would look something like @fig:03190.